spawnmarvel/linux-and-azure/azure-extra-linux-vm/zabbix_monitoring_vms/README_stack_proxy_architecture.md

 - Source zabbix on of the above, size l or m
 - Replica proxy on site with linki to source, size s, l or m
-- Could add grafana-zabbix plugin on the proxy
 - Zabbix plugin for Grafana, https://grafana.com/grafana/plugins/alexanderzobnin-zabbix-app/

 # How Does the Zabbix Proxy Roll Out Plan Work?